NAIT-SDEV1150-Fall2025/SDEV1150-Fall-2025-A02/lesson-02-starter/README.md

 The build tools we will use in this course rely on [Node.js](https://nodejs.org/en).
 Visit the Node.js site and download and install Node on your machine.

+You can check that it's installed by using the following command in the terminal

+`node -v` which will show the version of node

+`npm -v` which shoes the version of nbpm

 ## Vite

 [Vite](https://vite.dev/) is a frontend build tool used for building web applications.